 Expectations for Visitors

-- Undergo temperature and symptom screening upon building (or department) entry.
+- Undergo symptom screening upon building (or department) entry.

 - Wear a mask upon building entry and while inside the facility.
 (Visitors meeting exceptions for COVID-19/PUI patients must wear additional PPE – gowns, gloves, eye protection.)